 The International Day of Persons with Disabilities, also called the International Day of People with Disabilities by some organizations, was proclaimed by the United Nations in 1992.
 Held on December 3, it aims to " promote the full and equal participation of persons with disabilities and to take action for the inclusion of persons with disabilities in all aspects of society and development."
 (UN, 2020).
 Each year has a different theme.
-This year's is Building Back Better: Toward a Disability-inclusive, Accessible and Sustainable Post COVID-19 World.
+The 2020 theme was Building Back Better: Toward a Disability-inclusive, Accessible and Sustainable Post COVID-19 World.

 During the 19th century advances and trust in medicine, combined with the industrial revolution, an environment was created that would lead to the segregation of people with disabilities in Canada.
 Along with the establishment of various government institutions at this time it fostered "the establishment of residential institutions, including psychiatric hospitals, schools for the blind, Houses of Refuge and church-run homes, which collectively housed large numbers of people with mental health issues, intellectual disabilities and physical disabilities".
 (Galer, 2015)

 As we now know, segregation and institutionalization of any population marginalizes and disenfranchises them.